 As Vice President, Global Diversity, Inclusion and Engagement for Pitney Bowes Sheryl leads the company’s strategies, operations and storytelling at the intersection of diversity, inclusion, and employee engagement to help create a high-performance culture.
 This role combines her extensive communications expertise, deep understanding of business strategy, strength in analytics and passion for creating inclusive experiences.
 She also co-leads a multi-functional team exploring the future of work.

 Sheryl graduated from Stanford University in Palo Alto, CA with a degree in Human Biology.

-She is married to Curt Battles, Founder/CEO of Craft Brewing Insights, who has a BA from Cornell University and an MBA from Northwestern University, and their daughter Kendall is at Elon University.
-The family attends the First Presbyterian Church of Stamford where both parents have served as Elders.
-(Updated September 2020)
+Sheryl is married to Curt Battles, Founder/CEO of Craft Brewing Insights and their daughter Kendall attends Elon University.
+The family attends the First Presbyterian Church of Stamford.